-The various welding processes have varying depositions rates, and there is no substitute for experience to learn how it varies with your welders.
+The various welding processes have varying deposition rates, and there is no substitute for experience to learn how it varies with your welders.

-In general, you don’t want to move too slow.
+In general, you don’t want to move too slowly.
 That will create excess heat in the stainless steel.
 So, keep your travel speeds up.

 Also, with stick and flux-cored welding, you can tell if your speed is off by the resulting bead.
 Signs you can look for are:

 - Slow weld travel: Your bead will crown high, and the slag won’t cover the weld well.
 It’ll tend to leave the weld exposed near the crown, and the metal will turn gray.
 You’ll probably have porosity issues, and the weld might be prone to rust.